bakape/shamichan/README.md

     - No posts per thread or threads per board limit
     - Forced anonymity display mode
     - Post hiding
-    - Option to display only the last 50 posts in a thread
+    - Option to display only the last 100 posts in a thread
     - Optional automatic deletion of unused threads and boards
     - Automatic HTTP(S) and magnet URL linkification
     - Automatic quoting of selected text, when quoting a post
-    - Automatic quoting of multiline pastes, if line starts with `>`
 * Files and images
     - JPEG, PNG, APNG, WEBM, MP3, MP4, OGG, PDF, ZIP, 7Z, TAR.GZ and TAR.XZ
     supported